HexHive/FishFuzz/paper/artifact/README.md

 ....
 ```

-Step 4: we didn't add kill in the script, so it's required to stop it after 24h manually.
+Step 4: we didn't add kill in the script, so it's required to stop it manually after 24h.
 Copy and generate the coverage/bug report with the given scipts(todo).

 ```
 docker rm -f $(docker ps -a -q -f "ancestor=fishfuzz:artifact")